bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose2.md

 <img src="images/lab05/cellpose_training_output.png" style="width:6in" />

-Once done, Cellpose will open the next image in the folder and automatically use the freshly finetuned model to segment it.
+Once done, Cellpose will open the next image in the folder and automatically use the freshly finetuned model to segment it (NOTE: in cellpose 3 there seems to be a bug where the new model is not being used to segment the newly loaded image.
+If you notice the segmentation isn't very good, manually select your newly trained model under the "other models" dropdown and run it).
 You can now repeat this process as often as needed.
 Cellpose will in each iteration finetune the same original model, but will do so with an ever increasing number of user labeled masks (the ones you have created).
 Eventually you will either loose hope or find that Cellpose’s prediction become good